 Finally, we explore the existence of heterogeneous effects according to local characteristics.
-We analyse whether the effect of exposure to language centres varies according to a) the fraction of individuals born in the rest of Spain in the census tract, b) the fraction of adult individuals who are able to speak in Catalan, and c) the fraction of individuals who are able to speak and write in Catalan.
+We analyse whether the effect of exposure to language centres varies according to (a) the fraction of individuals born in the rest of Spain in the census tract, (b) the fraction of adult individuals who are able to speak in Catalan, and (c) the fraction of individuals who are able to speak and write in Catalan.

 For the three contextual variables, we consider whether the share observed in the census tract is higher than the overall proportion or not.
-The results are reported in Table 9 and suggest that exposure matters somewhat more in neighbourhoods with a higher share of individuals born outside Catalonia and (symmetrically) where there is a lower proportion of individuals who are proficient in Catalan.
+The results are reported in Table 9 and suggest that the impact of exposure on language skills is somewhat higher for individuals living in neighbourhoods with a higher share of individuals born outside Catalonia and (symmetrically) where there is a lower proportion of individuals who are proficient in Catalan.
 This seems to indicate that the public provision of local language training could mitigate the impact of neighbourhood composition, that is, the negative effect of living in a Spanish-speaking enclave on proficiency in Catalan.
 However, for any of the three variables considered here, the test for the equality of the estimated coefficients does not allow the corresponding null hypothesis to be rejected.
 Nevertheless, we consider that this issue deserves special attention and it will represent the focus of our future research.